Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - has failed or neglected to provide patient records, or

-- has provided patient records that lack the evidence of the service rendered on the date of service claimed
+- has provided patient records that lack the evidence to support the provision of service rendered on the date of service claimed

 In such circumstances we may request additional information from the physician or other practitioner, reassess the claims submitted to different HSCs or modifiers or reassess the claims submitted to $0.00, or all 3, as appropriate.